hulyak/react-tutorial/docs/doc4.md

 Now, we need to pass our `query` state to our `onEffect` dependency array.
 Whenever we click on the Search button, we will call our API and change our state to a new `query` state.

-`query` will run only after the form submit.
+The `query` will only run after the form submit.
 Use it as a dependency inside the array.
 Our final code now looks like this:

 ```javascript title="src/component/FoodRecipe.js"
 import React, {useState, useEffect} from 'react';